beautiful-numbers/lehmer-lean/README.md

 - `caseC_impossible_of_bridge`
 - `not_inCaseC_of_LehmerComposite_bridge`

 The terminal Case C bridge closes the branch by extracting a `CaseCMainPackage` and applying its pointwise impossibility theorem.

-In the current unbundled final interface, this bridge data may be constructed locally from a supplied Case C closure.
+Case C has both:

+- a mathematical terminal package in `Lean/Lehmer/CaseC/...`;
+- an audit-facing reconstruction / closure layer in `Lean/Lehmer/Audit/CaseC...`.

+This separation is deliberate.
+The audit side reconstructs the ingredients consumed by the terminal contradiction and packages them into a closure-facing interface.

+The audit question is not whether `CaseCBridge.lean` itself proves the entire finite exhaustion.
+The audit question is where the `CaseCMainPackage` is constructed or exposed, and whether that package carries the closure data required by the Case C endpoint.

-## Why the Lean referee exists
+## Main pipeline and audit referee

-`PierreDeFermat` and the audit files are not replacements for Lean’s kernel.
-They are Lean code checked by Lean.
+A key design choice of this repository is the distinction between the main pipeline and the audit referee.

+The main pipeline provides the global classification machinery:

+- pivot taxonomy;
+- branch/range predicates;
+- range split;
+- bridge interfaces;
+- terminal pipeline closure.

+The audit referee exposes the proof flow in a structured way:

+- it reconstructs audit-facing artifacts;
+- it packages local closure arguments;
+- it records branch/state routing where appropriate;
+- it exposes final assembly statements.

+The final audit-facing global theorem is intentionally separated from local branch mathematics:

+- the pipeline defines the branch/range structure;
+- the branch layers discharge their own closure responsibilities;
+- the audit layer exposes and assembles the proof flow;
+- the final referee theorem turns the global range split and closure obligations into a no-counterexample statement.

-Their purpose is to make the branch/range closure architecture auditable and to avoid a common formalization failure mode: a project can build cleanly while important mathematical responsibilities are represented only by weak labels, isolated wrappers, or uninstantiated assumptions.
+This separation is meant to make the proof architecture inspectable and to avoid hiding proof obligations inside a single opaque final file.

-The term “backbone theorem” does not mean Lean is unsound.
-It means that a green build verifies exactly the statements that were encoded; therefore, reviewers must check that the encoded statements are strong enough and that the branch/range closure interfaces reach their intended closure objectives.

 ## Do not review local artifacts in isolation